S3 method for class 'fwb'

 Skip to contents

-summary() creates a regression summary-like table that displays the bootstrap estimates, their empirical standard errors, and their confidence intervals. confint() produces just the confidence intervals, which are computed using fwb.ci(), and is called internally by summary().
+summary() creates a regression summary-like table that displays the bootstrap estimates, their empirical standard errors, their confidence intervals, and, optionally, p-values for tests against a null value. confint() produces just the confidence intervals, and is called internally by summary().

 Usage